Book a Call

 Branding Mistake: Not making strict brand guidelines

-Documented guidelines around fonts, colours, tone, and file usage make it simpler for everyone to stay on the same page.
+Documented brand guidelines around fonts, colours, tone, and file usage make it simpler for everyone to stay on the same page.
 A simple online space where people can access these assets and instructions helps avoid missteps.
 Some businesses also opt for periodic brand audits from their branding agency or studio.
 This extra layer of oversight can reveal whether your brand remains aligned with your goals.

 Take Uber’s approach, for instance.
 Its rebranding included comprehensive guidance on layout, voice, photography standards, and typography.
 That level of detail is a smart way to maintain cohesion across all touchpoints.